 -to destroy burrows or refuges of animals.

--to harass or to attack to the wild animals.
+-to harass or attack the wild animals.

 -to encamp out of the designated places.